Hidden Gems of Canada: 12 Incredible Attractions You’ve Never Heard Of

 Not only do you have an excellent chance of catching the aurora borealis in the Northwest Territories, you can witness the annual reindeer migration, too.
 With Tundra North Tours, you’ll follow a herd 3,000 strong as they quietly cross the tundra towards their spring calving grounds.
 As if that weren’t cool enough, you’ll learn how to smoke fish and can drive your own dogsled to the igloo you helped build.
 It could very well be the most Canadian travel experience of them all.

-For more unforgettable Canadian attractions, check out the 10 places in Canada every Canadian needs to visit.
+Now that you’re familiar with the hidden gems of Canada, find out the 10 places in Canada every Canadian needs to visit.